 Fellini is a moralist who understands that a choice is being made.
 Those choices – in an almost moral/religious sense - are at the heart of much of Fellini’s work and they are always small quiet moments not grandiose tableaus with a symphony orchestra guiding our emotions.
-For Marcello at that moment all is lost, and his loss is not only personal but belongs to a whole post-war generation who sold their promise – as we see also in Michelangelo Antonioni’s La Notte – for a place in the corporate technocracy that was then in the process of being formed.
-In the late 1950's and early 60's many were scrambling for a piece of the Italian "economic miracle" - as it was described at the time by the Italian press.
+For Marcello at that moment all is lost, and his loss is not only personal but belongs to a whole post-war generation who sold their promise – as we see also in Michelangelo Antonioni’s La Notte – for a place in the corporate technocracy that was then in the process of being formed in what the Italian press called Italy's "economic miracle."
 La Dolce Vita (a title Fellini always insisted was never meant ironically) ends with a close-up of the girl waving goodbye – to Marcello and then to us.
 The sound of wind and surf fill the soundtrack because they belong together with that image, as much as Botticelli’s Birth of Venus is linked to the ocean – and to fertility – so the “angel from an Umbrian church” is linked to the sea – and to renewal through faith.
 Her smile is forcefully innocent – asserting that innocence in a physically powerful way as a rejoinder to Marcello’ shrug.
 It is the yes to Marcello’s no.

 Fellini also pushes archetypes to the point at which they are in dialogue with each other (in the Bakhtinian sense) as also happens in the films of the French New Wave – despite their obvious differences they have a playful self-reflexivity in common.
 Let’s see when Fellini also lays bare the technique and the artifice.
 And The Ship Sails On ends with a sequence where we see how the various sets, including the ship itself, have been built.
 We see the workers in overalls operating the hydraulics that control the machinery that creates the illusion of movement.
 We see behind the facades that are made of plywood and have nothing behind them but sand bags on the floor to keep them from toppling.
 We see artifice.
 Fellini shows us these devices not because he wishes to expose our foolishness (you thought the boat was real but you see it’s all fake!) for the obvious reason that the theatrical aspect of these archetypes was clear from the beginning.